All Episodes

 And I just want to tell you, your kids are going to love it.

-If they liked Book One, they are going to like book two.
+If they liked book one, they are going to like book two.

 These books are part of a mission.

-Running into 20 uh 2012, you got to do another one.
+Running into 2012, you got to do another.

-Vince, I've been there, done that, don't want to do it.
+Vince, I've been there, done that.

-Catherine came to me and said, You know what?
+Catherine came to me and said, you know what?

-You are very concerned about education in America and and what's happening, what's not being taught, what's being lied about.
+You are very concerned about education in America and what's happening, what's not being taught, what's being lied about.

 Why don't you write the truth of American history for kids?